cryptojoks/antofy-docs/docs/introduction.md

 Get started with Antofy by installing the [Antofy node](https://antofy.io), and deploying a simple DeFi app locally in Quick Start.

 For in depth tutorials on the underlying aspects of the Antofy Network check out the Developer Guide and the Developer Resources.

-### Governance

-[Validators](/docs/governance/validators/) are essential to the Antofy ecosystem.

-Learn how to [stake](/docs/governance/staking/) your Antofy tokens and vote for validators.
-Highly technical users may also participate in validator elections to have a chance of becoming a paid block producer.

 ## Why Antofy?